 The bones contain 99% of your body’s calcium and meeting the recommended level of calcium intake daily is critical for bone health now and as you age†.
 Milk, yogurt, green leafy vegetables and cheese are great sources of calcium, and approximately three servings a day are needed for you to meet the Recommended Dietary Allowance (1,000 mg to 1,200 mg for adults).
 This can be challenging for many individuals, therefore, a calcium supplement can help fill in this key nutrient gap.

-Probiotics are live bacteria that help support a high functioning digestive system, which is important to your overall health.
-They are often referred to as “good” bacteria based on their beneficial activity in the body.
-Science also shows that probiotics play an important role in the immune system as well.
+Probiotics are live bacteria that help support a healthy digestive system, which is important to overall health.
+They are often referred to as “good” or “beneficial” bacteria based on their beneficial activity in the body.
 They naturally exist in cultured or fermented foods such as yogurt and certain cheeses.
-Dietary supplements containing live probiotics are a way to support a healthy intestinal environment†.
+Dietary supplements containing live probiotics are a way to help support healthy digestive balance†.

 Support your health by enjoying the benefits of essential nutrition from vitamins, minerals and supplements†.
 Consult with your health care professional to learn how these top five supplements can support the overall quality of your life.